stackbit/stackbit-theme-libris/README.md

 ### Pick your Headless CMS

 The included [stackbit.yaml](https://docs.stackbit.com/content-model/stackbit-yml/) file defines a universal content model for your content, front matter and data.
-Stackbit can automatically connect this theme to CMS like Contentful, DatoCMS, Forestry and Netlify CMS, etc.
+Stackbit can automatically connect this theme to CMS like Contentful, DatoCMS, Forestry, Netlify CMS, etc.

 ## Quickstart